arabog/ALX-Study-1/Readme.md

 }
 ```

-This assumes that i is already defined and initialized with a value.
+This assumes that `i` is already defined and initialized with a value.
-And this loop will be an infinite loop unless you increment the i variable at some point inside the loop.
+And **this loop will be an infinite loop unless you increment the i variable at some point inside the loop**.

 This is what you need for a "correct" while loop: